Kyr27/Roblox-Luau-Aimbot/README.md

 - Can be disabled with the press of a button
 - Entity list sorted by closest distance and lowest health
 - Exponential smooth aim
+- Checks whether we have line of sight to the enemy
 - Ability to lock onto a target and ignore brief moments of obstructed vision( if another enemy passes in front of us, it wont lock onto them )

 ## My process